 - Schönbrunn Palace | Address: Schloß Schönbrunn, 1130 Vienna | Entrance Fee: € 14.20

 - Hofburg Palace | Address: Hofburg, Michaelerkuppel 1010 Vienna | Entrance Fee: € 13.90

 For something a bit lighter than royal corpses, head to the Kunsthistorisches Museum, to see all collections of art the Habsburgs hoarded throughout the centuries.
 What kind of art was collected by a family full of notoriously insane inbred royals?
 Let’s just say seeing these works together gives a curious insight into the lives of some of the politically questionable but highly devout catholic royals.

 - Kunsthistorisches Museum | Address: Maria-Theresien-Platz, 1010 Vienna | Entrance Fee: € 15

-If you want a brag-worthy art experience, pay a visit the Österreichische Galerie Belvedere, home to the world’s largest collection of paintings by Gustav Klimt.
+If you want a brag-worthy art experience, pay a visit to the Österreichische Galerie Belvedere, home to the world’s largest collection of paintings by Gustav Klimt.
 Klimt is one of those artists that even someone who’s never taken an art history class (read: me) has actually heard of, and The Kiss is arguably the most famous Austrian painting.
 The romantic painting is dripping in real gold, but like – in a cool, artistic way rather than a “flaunting how rich I am” way.
-It also makes this work of art one of the few paintings that I can actually understand being valueable enough to sell for a cool mil or two – and I’m shocked that Carmen Sandiego hasn’t stolen it yet!
-Other than being straight baller, the painting is a statement of love at the heart of human existence.
+It also makes this work of art one of the few paintings that I can actually understand being valuable enough to sell for a cool mil or two – and I’m shocked that Carmen Sandiego hasn’t stolen it yet!
+Other than being a straight baller, the painting is a statement of love at the heart of human existence.
 Awww, that’s nice!